From Continuity to Smoothness

 The example is more useful than its brevity might suggest.
 The parameter space of a single linear layer

-in a neural network is, after fixing input and output bases, a copy of \(L(V; W)\); the space of
+in a neural network is, after fixing input and output bases, a copy of \(L(V; W)\).
+The space of

-linear operators on the state space of a quantum system is \(L(V; V)\) for an appropriate complex
+linear operators on the state space of a quantum system is \(L(V; V)\) for an appropriate

-\(F : M \to N\) at a point \(p \in M\) will be a linear map between tangent spaces and will therefore live
+differential \(dF_p\) of a smooth map \(F : M \to N\) at a point \(p \in M\) will be a linear map

-in such an \(L(V; W)\).
+between tangent spaces and will therefore live in such an \(L(V; W)\).

 The smooth structure on \(L(V; W)\) is what makes it sensible to speak of \(dF_p\) as varying smoothly with \(p\).